 Some argue that users should pay subscriptions for apps they wish to keep alive.
 Just how many apps can you keep alive?
-If it meant paying for all the apps you need, how much are willing to bill every month to use your device?
+If it meant paying for all the apps you need, how much are you willing to bill every month to use your device?

 Not every business model can sustain a subscription model

 All creators love the idea of a guaranteed monthly income.
 That is why most developers find subscriptions enticing.
 However, the truth is, not every business model can sustain a monthly subscription (like utility bills).

 Water and electricity bills were the first subscription models introduced into our lives, hundreds of years ago.
 We need water and electricity every day.
 Without them, our lives would come to a sudden stop.
 How many of us can say that about most apps?
 Not many.

 I have hundreds of apps on my iPad and only a select few are important enough to justify a subscription.
 Most apps are convenient, that’s a given.
 However, when asked to pay $20 per month, most of them lose their value in our lives instantaneously.